59th Annual Meeting of the Valley Telephone Cooperative, Inc.

 Customers who live in exchange areas acquired in 1995 are patrons.

-Acquired exchange areas are: Clifton/Morenci, York Valley, Duncan, Virden and Elfrida. (highlighted in green on the map below)
+Acquired exchange areas are: Clifton/Morenci, York Valley, Duncan, Virden and Elfrida. (highlighted in green on the map above)

 Customers in our new expansion areas of Willcox, Safford, Tombstone, and Thatcher are valued customers.